 - Anemia (a lack of red blood cells), which can leave you feeling tired and weak, among other problems

-- Leukopenia: This is a low white blood cell count, which can make it hard to fight infection.
+- Leukopenia, a low white blood cell count, which can make it hard to fight infections

 - Neuropathy: Nerve damage can cause various things, from a pins-and-needles feeling to severe pain in your arms and legs.

 - Blood clots: You're more likely to get blood clots that can travel to your lungs from your leg.

 Each drug also has more side effects that your doctor will discuss with you.

 CAR T-cell Therapy

 Chimeric antigen receptor (CAR) T-cell therapy involves versions of your T cells (white blood cells that fight disease) that have had their genes changed so they attach to cancer cells.
 You might get idecabtagene vicleucel (Abecma), also called ide-cel, if you've tried at least four other types of treatment.

 This drug boosts the immune system and encourages healthy cells to move toward the cancer cells to destroy them.
 It is injected into the skin two to three times a week.
 You may feel flu-like symptoms after it's given to you.

 These are human-made.
 They're supposed to work on one type of target.